Parentage / Surrogacy

-In 2015, the Council on General Affairs and Policy of the Hague Conference (the "Council") decided that an Experts' Group should be convened to explore the feasibility of advancing work in this area.
-The Council decided that the Experts' Group should be geographically representative and be composed in consultation with Members.
+In 2015, the Council on General Affairs and Policy (CGAP) of the HCCH decided that an Experts' Group should be convened to explore the feasibility of advancing work in this area.
+CGAP decided that the Experts' Group should be geographically representative and be composed in consultation with Members.

 - 2016: Background Note for the meeting of the Experts’ Group on the Parentage / Surrogacy Project

 - 2015: “The Parentage / Surrogacy Project: an updating note” (Prel.
 Doc.
 No 3 A of February 2015)

 - 2014: “The desirability and feasibility of further work on the Parentage / Surrogacy Project” (Prel.
 Doc.
 No 3 B of March 2014) and its accompanying “Study of Legal Parentage and the issues arising from International Surrogacy Arrangements” (Prel.
 Doc.
 No 3 C of March 2014)

 - 2012: Preliminary Report on international surrogacy arrangements